emreberge/short-urls/README.md

     export DATABASE_URL=postgres://<user_name>@localhost/ShortUrls

 Set the `SECRET_KEY` environment variable.
-This is used to hide the internal id structure from the external one.
+This is used to hide the internal id structure from the external one. **THIS HAS TO BE 10 CHAR LONG**

-    export SECRET_KEY=my-super-secret-key
+    export SECRET_KEY=secret-key

 Create the tables